Living in Western New York

-Residents of Western New York enjoy cultural resources such as museums, art galleries, theaters and more.
-For information about Buffalo's attractions, visit the websites below:
+Year-round, residents of Western New York enjoy cultural resources such as museums, art galleries, theaters and more.

 For sports fans, Western New York offers the National Football League's Buffalo Bills and the National Hockey League's Buffalo Sabres.
 The Sabres play in a state-of-the-art sports complex in downtown Buffalo.

 Buffalo has some of the most pleasant weather in the Northeast, with plenty of sunshine and warm breezes to complement the many outdoor activities.
 Lake Erie moderates the temperature, cooling in the summer and warming in the winter.
 The lake is responsible for the famous snowstorms that Buffalo is famous for, which fall mostly in the hills south of the city.